ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/module_overview.md

-The abiotic simple model uses linear regressions from {cite}`hardwick_relationship_2015` and {cite}`jucker_canopy_2018` to predict atmospheric temperature and relative humidity at ground level (2m) given the above canopy conditions and leaf area index of intervening canopy.
+The abiotic simple model uses linear regressions from {cite}`hardwick_relationship_2015` and {cite}`jucker_canopy_2018` to predict atmospheric temperature, relative humidity, and vapour pressure deficit at ground level (2m) given the above canopy conditions and leaf area index of intervening canopy.
 A within canopy profile is then interpolated using a logarithmic curve between the above canopy observation and ground level prediction.